 Debt cap: gateway test: introduction

-The gateway test rules are contained in Chapter 2 of Part 7 TIOPA 2010 (sections 261 to 273A).
+The gateway test rules are contained in TIOPA10/PT7/CH2 (S261 to 273A).
 The test is designed as an approximation to the main rules, and is intended to exclude the majority of groups who would find they had no disallowance if they were to apply the calculations within the rest of Part 7.
-If a group passes the gateway test then it does not have to perform those calculations.
+A group only has to perform the computations if it ‘passes through the gateway’ because its UK net debt, as defined, exceeds 75% of its worldwide gross debt – TIOPA10/S261(1).
 Like the main rules the gateway test applies to accounting periods beginning on or after 1 January 2010.

 The gateway test is not optional - the only circumstance in which a large group will not have to consider it is if it is already excluded for the period as a qualifying financial services group (CFM90800).
 Every ‘worldwide group’ (see CFM90220) has to check whether it meets the test set out in TIOPA10/S261.

-A financial services group does not need to apply both the gateway test and the financial services group test - if it passes either of these tests, Part 7 will not apply to it.
+A financial services group does not need to apply both the gateway test and the financial services group test - if it passes financial services group test either of these tests, Part 7 will not apply to it and it need not consider the gateway.

-Paragraph 2(1) applies for a period of account of the worldwide group.
+TIOPA10/S261(1) applies for a period of account of the worldwide group.
 This means that the gateway test is applied for each new period of account, which in most cases means the test is applied each year.
-It is possible that a group may meet the gateway test in one year, and fail it the next.
+It is possible that a group may pass through the gateway in one year, but fail to do so in the next.

 When calculating the UK net debt of the group the gateway test includes the net debt of group securitisation companies.
 A group securitisation company is defined at TIOPA10/S273A as a company that is subject to the special tax rules for securitisation companies and its results are disclosed in the financial statements of the worldwide group.